monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *distributions* - array of structure distribution as follows:
   * *amount* - unsigned int
+  * *cumulative* - boolean
   * *base* - unsigned int
   * *distribution* - array of unsigned int
   * *start_height* - unsigned int
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
+* *top_hash* - string; If payment for RPC is enabled, the hash of the highest block in the chain.
+Otherwise, empty.
+* *credits* - unsigned int; If payment for RPC is enabled, the number of credits available to the requesting client.
+Otherwise, 0.

 Example: